dcac/dcac.github.io/_posts/features/2019-02-17-spider-man-into-the-spiderverse-is-a-marvel-and-the-best-film-of-2018.md

   - lists
   - series
 series-name: Best of 2018
-title: "A Quiet Place is a Thunderclap (and the Best Film of 2018)"
+title: "Spider-Man: Into the Spider-Verse is a Marvel (and the Best Film of 2018)"
 comments: true
 tags: [Best,Top films 2018,year end, 2018]
 ---